 - Title III: Language instruction for limited English proficient and immigrant students

-- Title VI: Meeting the unique educational and culturally-related academic needs of Native American, Hawaiian and Alaska Native students
+- Title VI: Meeting the unique educational and culturally-related academic needs of Native American and Alaska Native students

 - Title IV: Carl D. Perkins Act – Career and Technical Education (CTE)

-- Title X: McKinney-Vento Act – Homeless Education Program
+- Title VII-B: McKinney-Vento Act – Homeless Education Program

 All of these federal programs are designed to support the Hillsboro School District's efforts tied to the State of Oregon's academic standards, in order to ensure that all children receive the high quality education they need to be fully prepared for the future.